It's Tuesday 01/18/22 & your Q or A is Welcome.

 You need a number of things to do a "home-brew" "Parker-job", but only 4 ingredients.

-1. Phosphoric Acid (the active ingredient in Naval Jelly [linked by editor to product info at Amazon] ) usually procured at a chemical supply house.
+1. Phosphoric Acid (the active ingredient in Naval Jelly [affil. link to info/product on Amazon] ) usually procured at a chemical supply house.

 2. Powdered Manganese Dioxide (a very dense and heavy dark gray to black powder) also available at any chemical supply house.